jakobhviid/BigDataCourseExercises/lectures/04/README.md

 ### Exercise 4 - Average sample values from JSON files stored in HDFS

 Let us assume that you have a dataset of sample records stored in HDFS.
-The dataset is stored in JSON format and contains defined by the [exercise 9 from lecture 02](../02/README.md#exercise-10---create-six-fictive-data-sources).
+The dataset is stored in Avro format and contains defined by the [exercise 10 from lecture 02](../02/README.md#exercise-10---create-six-fictive-data-sources).

-In this exercise you will run a Spark job that will read all the JSON files and computes the average value of the `payload.modality` field for each station.
+In this exercise you will run a Spark job that will read all the Avro files and computes the average value of the `payload.modality` field for each station.

 **Task**: Inspect the [avg-modalities.py](./avg-modalities.py).